ZhangAnli/Flappy-Bird/README.md

 Tech Stack: Python (Pygame)

-To play, download and run FlappyBird.py with the folders intact.
+To play, download and run FlappyBird.py with all folders intact.